Alustrat/Alustrat/README.md

 -->

 # Hey guys ! ✌
-Nothing really interesting here as most of my work is done under the organisation I'm working at.
-But If you want to see more, grab a coffee, listen some music and go check [my website](https://arnaudlustrat.fr) where I post some stuff sometimes.
+Nothing really interesting here as most of my work is done on private repositories in my organisation.
+But If you want to see more, grab a coffee, listen some chill music and go read [my website](https://arnaudlustrat.fr) where I post some stuff sometimes.

 <img src="https://media.giphy.com/media/XcRgWev9KVyOneGwPV/giphy.gif" width="100%">

-If you want more informations don't hesitate to send me a mail 😉.
+And if you want to contact me do not hesitate to send me a mail 😉.

 <!--<img src="https://media.giphy.com/media/MBlSpxW9dqsiV8Vg4y/source.gif" width="100%">-->